taniatsq/tp/docs/UserGuide.md

 * The format for `DATE` is `dd-MM-yyyy`.
 * The entered date, `DATE`, must not exist in any of the student's existing list of attendance dates.
 * The newly added attendance record will be automatically sorted based on the date.
-* The default value for status is '1' which represents 'Present'.
+* The default value for status is '1' for 'Present', represented by a green tick.
+* If a new student has been added and there are existing attendance record, using the `adda` command will produce a default status value of '2' for 'Valid Reason', represented by a blue dot.
+* To edit the status value as well as more information on valid status inputs that we carry, do refer to the [`edita`](#editing-an-attendance-for-any-number-of-students--edita) command below for more information.

 Examples:
-*  `adda ar/01-01-2024` All the existing students will have a newly added attendance with date `01-01-2024` and a default status `1`.
+*  `adda ar/01-01-2024`: All the existing students will have a newly added attendance with date `01-01-2024` and a default status `1`.

 ### Editing an attendance for any number of students : `edita`